logicallaw/logicallaw.github.io/pages/about.md

 ---

 <!-- Page Title & Introduction -->
-### A developer with a strong spirit of challenge
+# ❤️‍🔥 A developer with a strong spirit of challenge

-I'm Junho Kim, a junior majoring in Computer Science and Engineering at Inha University.
+I'm **Junho Kim**, a junior majoring in Computer Science and Engineering at Inha University.

 <!-- 🔧 Custom CSS -->
 <style>